ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 **:exclamation:Note:exclamation:The file name must be in 8.3 format and placed in the same directory with the previous file (it is recommended to place them in the root directory).**
 :memo:For example, you want to print 3d object "A" 7 copies and print 3d object "B" 3 copies, you need to:

++ Add the below commands on the "start g-code" when slicing 3d model "A"

 >
-+ Add the below commands on the "start g-code" when slicing 3d model "A"
     M182 S1 N6 Zxx Txx Lxxx
     M183 b.gco
+	;xx needs to be set as required

 + Add the below commands on the "start g-code" when slicing 3d model "B"

+>
     M182 S1 N2 Zxx Txx Lxxx
+	;xx needs to be set as required

 + Store the a.gco and b.gco to the same directory and print "a.gco" file first.

 ### 11-3.
 Add bed cooling FAN